-Dr. Dominic A. Aquila, President, New Geneva Theological Seminary Colorado Springs, CO
+Dr. Dominic A. Aquila, President, New Geneva Theological Seminary, Colorado Springs, CO

 In a society that wants to deny a divine absolute standard, I find Dr. Gleason’s work both challenging and thought-provoking as he systematically provides the Biblical basis supporting his view on capital punishment.

 Brad Dacus, Esq., President, Pacific Justice Institute, Sacramento, CA

 Fuzziness on ethical issues is the bane of modern thinking.
 Happily, there is a voice of clear reason on the scene.
-Dr. Ron Gleason brings genuine moral clarity to the issue of capital punishment by his illuminating survey of American History.
+Dr. Ron Gleason brings genuine moral clarity to the issue of capital punishment by his illuminating survey of American history.
 The reader will be most appreciative of Dr. Gleason’s masterful discussion of the objections to the death penalty.
 This book is a must-read for all lawyers, judges, and law officers.

 Pastor Carl Robbins, Senior Minister, Woodruff Road Presbyterian Church, Greenville, SC

 Speaking as an attorney and retired Marine Lt.
 Colonel, I find that Dr. Gleason systematically examines the historical background, the objections, and the scriptures to present a compelling argument.
 Dr. Gleason’s book has settled the issue for me and I challenge those on both sides of the issue to read it.

 Richard B. Hudson, J.D., Fallbrook, CA

-resources to work through this topic and equips them to discuss it with others.
+Regardless of one’s own position on the controversial issue of capital punishment, Dr. Gleason clearly and effectively gives readers the resources to work through this topic and equips them to discuss it with others.
 This powerful book will make a significant contribution to this topic.
 I recommend it for careful reading, study, and discussion.

 Dr. Charles Dunahoo, Coordinator of PCA Christian Education and Publications, Atlanta, GA

 The Death Penalty on Trial is a must-read for anyone questioning the ethics of capital punishment.
 Dr. Gleason’s treatment lays a foundation and framework of thinking that is essential for discussion.
 Many have mistakenly tried to defend erroneous positions because they have been misinformed by historical inaccuracies.
-This treatment to key historical documents is crisp, clear, and a valuable resource for anyone discussing this often emotionally-charged topic.
+This treatment to key historical documents is crisp, clear, and a valuable resource for anyone discussing this often-emotionally charged topic.
 Those dealing with current judicial reform need to read this to gain insight, not only to the issue of capital punishment, but also to those issues that surround (and often cloud) it.